3liz/lizmap-documentation/en/source/introduction.rst

 * zoom less
 * displaying the scale as a scale bar and digitally

-The displayed legend respects the order and organization defined in QGIS..
+The displayed legend respects the order and organization defined in QGIS.

 The interface allows the user to hide the legend and take advantage of the map in the entire width of the screen.
 It also lets you view the information on the map (description, extent, contact).